bs3c/LiveOpsec/README.md

-# Python script to generate a README.md file for liveOpsec

-readme_content = """
 # 🛡️ liveOpsec

 liveOpsec is a real-time, terminal-based OPSEC monitoring tool for red teamers, security professionals, and privacy-focused users.
 It detects system compromise, suspicious activity, and misconfigurations — all while ensuring your VPN is live and active before displaying results.